Nattai National Park

 The Nattai National Park is one of the eight protected areas that, in 2000, was inscribed to form part of the UNESCO World Heritage-listed Greater Blue Mountains Area.
 The Nattai National Park is the most southern of the eight protected areas within the World Heritage Site.
 The national park forms part of the Great Dividing Range.

 The national park is bounded to the north by the Nattai State Conservation Area, the Burragorang State Conservation Area, and Lake Burragorang, inclusive of a 3 km exclusion zone surrounding the lake; to the east by the Bargo State Conservation Area and the now partly disused Picton – Mittagong loop railway line; to the south by the Wombeyan Caves Road; to the southwest by the Kanangra-Boyd National Park; and to the west by the Yerranderie State Conservation Area.
-The Blue Mountains National Park does not directly adjoin the Nattai National Park, located on the northwestern shore of Lake Burragorang.
+Blue Mountains National Park does not directly adjoin the Nattai National Park, but is located on the northwestern shore of Lake Burragorang.

 The Nattai National Park contains much of the course and catchment of the Little, Nattai, Allum and Wollondilly rivers.

 History

 The area now known as Nattai National Park has had a limited impact from Europeans.
 Several early expeditions attempting to cross the Blue Mountains passed through the area at the end of the 18th century, and settlers settled in the lower Nattai and Burragorang Valleys in 1827.
-Early conservationists Myles Dunphy and Herb Gallop went on bushwalks in the region from 1912 onwards.
-An area held in high regard was a forest of Sydney blue gum around Blue Gum Creek.
-Dunphy lobbied for the stand to be preserved upon becoming aware of plans to log the area but was unsuccessful and the area was logged in the 1920s and 30s.
+Early conservationists Myles Dunphy and Herb Gallop went on bushwalks in the region from 1912 onward.
+An area of note was a forest of Eucalyptus saligna, commonly referred to as Sydney blue gum around Blue Gum Creek which was held in high regard.

+Dunphy lobbied for the stand to be preserved upon becoming aware of plans to log the area but was unsuccessful, and the area was logged in the 1920s and 30s.
 Dunphy put forward a plan for a Greater Blue Mountains National Park, which incorporated what is now Nattai National Park in the southeast in 1932.
-The creation of Warragamba Dam in 1960 limited access for development of land upstream, but it was not until 1991 when plans for permanent protection and national park status looked to become realised.
+The creation of Warragamba Dam in 1960 limited access for the development of land upstream, but it was not until 1991 that plans for permanent protection and national park status looked to become realized.

 Access

-The national park may be accessed via Wattle Ridge Fire Road, northeast of the small town of Hill Top.
-Unsealed road access to a small unsealed car park at the edge of the park – a four-wheel-drive vehicle is not required.
-There are no facilities, just an information board, and a logbook.
-Make sure you sign in and out of the logbook when entering the park.
+The national park can be accessed via Wattle Ridge Fire Road, located northeast of the small town of Hill Top.
+Access to a small, unsealed car park situated at the edge of the park is through an unsealed road.
+There are no facilities available except for an information board and a logbook.
+Visitors are required to sign in and out of the logbook when entering and exiting the park.

 Alternate access is via the Wombeyan Caves Road.